 3) Fair business, advertising and competition

 Bittium follows the rules on fair business, advertising and competition.
-The company uses various methods to secure the customers´ information in accordance with information security procedures.
+The company has access to different methods of securing our customers´ information in accordance with information security procedures.

 4) Corporate citizenship